Lady Gaga Enigma + Jazz & Piano: Development and promotion

-Development of the residency took place while Gaga was promoting her 2018 movie, A Star is Born, therefore only a short amount of time was available for the creative process.
-Gaga released a promotional poster accompanying the announcement of the residency, colored in day-glo paint.
+Gaga released a promotional poster in day-glo colors to accompany the announcement.
 She wore a neon green tulle dress by designers Laurence & Chico, with latex gloves and a swim cap from Vex Clothing.
 The image was photographed by Inez and Vinoodh and styled by Gaga's longtime collaborator Nicola Formichetti.
 Matt Moen from Paper Mag felt that the poster hearkened back to Gaga's fashion choices during The Fame Monster (2009) era, suggesting the singer's return to avant-garde looks.
 He also found Las Vegas EDM and rave influences in the poster, likening it to an Electric Daisy Carnival.
 On December 4, 2018, Gaga shared a video from the rehearsal on her Instagram account showing her in a bodysuit with dots on it, utilizing motion capture while the song "Aura" played in the background.

 Coinciding with the residency, in May 2019, an exhibition called Haus of Gaga: Las Vegas also opened in Park MGM.
-It includes forty pieces of clothing and accessories from Gaga's personal archive, including her bodysuit from the 2009 MTV Video Music Awards, custom Alexander McQueen lace gown worn in the "Alejandro" music video, and her meat dress.
+It included forty pieces of clothing and accessories from Gaga's personal archive, including her bodysuit from the 2009 MTV Video Music Awards, custom Alexander McQueen lace gown worn in the "Alejandro" music video, and her meat dress.
+In 2023, the museum was updated with pieces from collaborative projects with her longtime duet partner Tony Bennett, including the Cheek to Cheek Tour (2014–2015) and the One Last Time: An Evening with Tony Bennett and Lady Gaga performances (2021), as well as The Chromatica Ball tour (2022).

+In 2020, Gaga was forced to cancel every show of the residency due to the COVID-19 pandemic.
+The Enigma part of the show ultimately did not return, while the Jazz & Piano shows resumed in 2021 across multiple legs, ultimately concluding in 2024.
+During its 2023 leg, Gaga introduced a Playbill program for Jazz & Piano attendees, featuring personal reflections on her connection to jazz music and acknowledging the influence of Tony Bennett.
+Across its full run, the residency comprised 72 performances, including 48 Jazz & Piano shows and 24 Enigma shows.
+Gaga also presented condensed, invitation-only versions of her Enigma show at select venues outside Las Vegas between 2019–20.
+Gaga's Super Saturday Night concert, held on February 1, 2020, in Miami a day before Super Bowl LIV, was livestreamed by AT&T.